diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 1) protocol_type: The Postgres Enum type
 2) PgProtocolType: The SQL type struct that refers to the Postgres Enum type
-3) ProtocolType: The Rust Enum that refers to the wrapper struct PGProtocolType
+3) ProtocolType: The Rust Enum that maps to the SQL type struct PgProtocolType

 Mixing any of those three types will result in a complicated Diesel trait error.
 However, these error messages are just a convoluted way to say that the database type mismatches the Rust type.
 When you encounter a consulted trait error